What Is a Merchant ID Number (MID)

 Can You Lose Your MID?

-In rare cases, your merchant account may be suspended or revoked, in which case you’ll lose your MID.
-This usually only happens in instances of negligence or fraud.
 If your business is subject to excess chargebacks or your provider suspects that you’re engaging in suspicious activity, they may place a temporary hold on your funds and launch an investigation.
 If the provider then determines that your account is too high-risk, they may cancel your merchant ID and close your account.

 In order to keep chargebacks to a minimum, you’ll need to be proactive about fraud prevention: